A-Alexandrov2021/SportStore_Angular_Node.js_Tensorflow.js/README.md

 # SportsStore

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.2.
+(NODE.js v.14.17.0)

+Testing the Application:

+Creating the Server:

+Installing Additional Packages

+npm install --save-dev express@4.16.3 npm install --save-dev connect-history-api-fallback@1.5.0 npm install --save-dev https@1.0.0

+Building the Application for Production

+ng build --prod

+This command builds an optimized version of the application without the additions that support the development tools.
+The output from the build process is placed in the dist/SportsStore folder.
+In addition to the JavaScript files, there is an index.html file that has been copied from the SportsStore/src folder and modified to use the newly built files.

 ## Development server